robertzk/haskellementary/README.md

-# haskellementary
-Introductory exercises in Haskell
+# Introductory exercises in Haskell